Psyphon361/mafia-scheduler/README.md

 ## 🎉 Congratulations!

-You’ve successfully set up the Mafia Cron Scheduler!
+You’ve successfully set up the Mafia Scheduler!
 Your script will now run every 50 minutes, automating your DeFi game on PulseChain, BNB Chain, or both.
 If you have any questions or run into issues, feel free to reach out.
 Happy automating! 🚀

 ---